Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

    .. method:: apply(func[, args[, kwds]])

-      Equivalent of the :func:`apply` built-in function.
-It blocks until the result is ready, so :meth:`apply_async` is better suited for performing work in parallel.
+      Call *func* with arguments *args* and keyword arguments *kwds*.
+It blocks until the result is ready.
+Given this blocks, :meth:`apply_async` is better suited for performing work in parallel.
 Additionally, *func* is only executed in one of the workers of the pool.

-   .. method:: apply_async(func[, args[, kwds[, callback]]])
+   .. method:: apply_async(func[, args[, kwds[, callback[, error_callback]]]])

       A variant of the :meth:`apply` method which returns a result object.

       If *callback* is specified then it should be a callable which accepts a single argument.
+When the result becomes ready *callback* is applied to it, that is unless the call failed, in which case the *error_callback* is applied instead

+      If *error_callback* is specified then it should be a callable which accepts a single argument.
+If the target function fails, then the *error_callback* is called with the exception instance.

-When the result becomes ready *callback* is applied to it (unless the call failed).  *callback* should complete immediately since otherwise the thread which handles the results will get blocked.
+      Callbacks should complete immediately since otherwise the thread which handles the results will get blocked.

    .. method:: map(func, iterable[, chunksize])